Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.

 Because levels of circulating estradiol, progesterone, and inhibin are high during most of the luteal phase, LH and FSH levels decrease.
 When pregnancy does not occur, estradiol and progesterone levels decrease late in this phase, and the corpus luteum degenerates into the corpus albicans.

-If implantation occurs, the corpus luteum does not degenerate but remains functional in early pregnancy, supported by human chorionic gonadotropin that is produced by the developing embryo.
+If implantation occurs, the corpus luteum does not degenerate but remains functional in early pregnancy by continuing to produce progesterone, supported by human chorionic gonadotropin that is produced by the developing embryo.

-The idealized cyclic changes in pituitary gonadotropins, estradiol (E2), progesterone (P), and uterine endometrium during the normal menstrual cycle
+This figure shows the idealized cyclic changes in pituitary gonadotropins, estradiol (E2), progesterone (P), and uterine endometrium during the normal menstrual cycle.

 The endometrium, which consists of glands and stroma, has a basal layer, an intermediate spongiosa layer, and a layer of compact epithelial cells that line the uterine cavity.
 Together, the spongiosa and epithelial layers form the functionalis, a transient layer that is sloughed during menses.

 During the menstrual cycle, the endometrium cycles through its own phases:

 After menstruation, the endometrium is typically thin with dense stroma and narrow, straight, tubular glands lined with low columnar epithelium.
 As estradiol levels increase, the intact basal layer regenerates the endometrium to its maximum thickness late in the ovarian follicular phase (proliferative phase of the endometrial cycle).
 The mucosa thickens and the glands lengthen and coil, becoming tortuous.